-- 36. Plaintiff the Brooklyn Branch of the NAACP ("Plaintiff" or "Brooklyn NAACP") is a nonpartisan organization dedicated to "remov[ing] all barriers of racial discrimination through democratic processes, educat[ing] voters on their constitutional rights, and tak[ing] all lawful action to secure the exercise of those rights."
-(Ex.
-P-64, Decl. of L. Joy Williams ¶ 3 ("Williams Decl."); see also Ex.
-P-66, Decl. of Joan Alexander Bakiriddin ¶ 2 ("Bakiriddin Decl.")).
+- 13. Plaintiff, the Brooklyn Branch of the NAACP ("Plaintiff" or "Brooklyn NAACP") is a nonpartisan organization dedicated to "remov[ing] all barriers of racial discrimination through democratic processes, educat[ing] voters on their constitutional rights, and tak[ing] all lawful action to secure the exercise of those rights."
+(Decl. of L. Joy Williams ¶ 3 ("Williams Decl."); see also Decl. of Joan Alexander Bakiriddin ¶ 2 ("Bakiriddin Decl.")).
 Brooklyn NAACP is extremely active and well known among Brooklyn voters.
-(See Williams Decl. ¶¶ 5, 10, 20; Bakiriddin Decl. ¶¶ 5, 12, 18).
 For years, it has engaged in "voter outreach, education, and activism" to improve access to the franchise.
-(Williams Decl. ¶ 4; see also Bakiriddin Decl. ¶ 2; Trial Tr.
-18:20 (Williams)). - 37.
+(Williams Decl. ¶ 4; see also Bakiriddin Decl. ¶ 2). - 14.
 These efforts include, among other things, educating voters by distributing literature with information about how to check one's voter registration, how to register to vote, how to find a polling site, and how to view a sample ballot.
 (Ex.
 P-9; Bakiriddin Decl. ¶ 11).
-Brooklyn NAACP also informs voters about relevant deadlines and eligibility requirements.
+Brooklyn NAACP aims to inform voters about relevant deadlines and eligibility requirements.
 (Ex.
-P-11; Bakiriddin Decl. ¶ 5). - 38.
+P-11; Bakiriddin Decl. ¶ 5).
 Brooklyn NAACP also educates voters about the mechanics of voting.
 For example, it undertook significant outreach and education efforts to inform voters about ranked choice voting, which was used for the first time in New York City's 2021 municipal elections.
 (Ex.
 P-2; Ex.
 P-14; Ex.
 P-17; Williams Decl. ¶ 8).
 These educational communications are often combined with a message encouraging voters to exercise the franchise.
-(E.g., Ex.
+(E.g. Ex.
 P-10 (encouraging voters to "Get 5 friends, family, and neighbors to vote with you Nov.
 3rd!")).

-- 39. In addition to voter education, Brooklyn NAACP has an active voter registration and "Get Out the Vote" ("GOTV") program aimed at encouraging voters to exercise their right to vote.
+- 15. In addition to voter education, Brooklyn NAACP has an active voter registration and "Get Out the Vote" ("GOTV") program aimed at encouraging voters to exercise their right to vote.
 (Bakiriddin Decl. ¶¶ 4-5; Williams Decl. ¶¶ 6-8; Ex.
 P-4; Ex.
 P-5 at NAACP000048; Ex.
 P-15).
-It accomplishes this through various outreach strategies, such as social media, "text banking," and phone banking.
+It accomplishes this through various outreach strategies, such as social media, "text banking" and phone banking.
 (Ex.
 P-2 at NAACP000026; Ex.
 P-4; Ex.
-P-12; Williams Decl. ¶ 7; Bakiriddin Decl. ¶ 5). - 40.
+P-12; Williams Decl. ¶ 7; Bakiriddin Decl. ¶ 5).
 Brooklyn NAACP members also conduct in-person outreach activities at local churches, libraries, colleges, and YMCAs, and at community events such as parades and street fairs.
 (Ex.
 P-2 at NAACP000026; Ex.
 P-4 at NAACP000040; Ex.
-P-5 at NAACP000048; Williams Decl. ¶ 8; Bakiriddin Decl. ¶ 11). - 41.
+P-5 at NAACP000048; Williams Decl. ¶ 8; Bakiriddin Decl. ¶ 11). - 16.
 In 2020 alone, Brooklyn NAACP reached out to tens of thousands of voters and organized "Souls to the Polls" events to encourage churchgoing voters to take advantage of early voting, as well as a "Power to the Polls Caravan."
 (Ex.
 P-18; Ex.
 P-19; Ex.
 P-20; Williams Decl. ¶ 19).
 Those efforts have continued through subsequent election cycles.
-(See, e.g., Ex.
-P-13 (spreadsheet summarizing Brooklyn NAACP's 2021 GOTV and voter outreach activities); Bakiriddin Decl. ¶ 5). - 42.
+(See e.g. Ex.
+P-13 (spreadsheet summarizing Brooklyn NAACP's 2021 GOTV and voter outreach activities); Bakiriddin Decl. ¶ 5). - 17.
 As a result of its extensive work to support voters in Brooklyn, Brooklyn NAACP is well known and trusted by Brooklyn voters.
 (See Williams Decl. ¶¶ 5, 10, 20; Bakiriddin Decl. ¶¶ 5, 12, 18).
 When Brooklyn NAACP members conduct in-person voter outreach, they wear NAACP-branded apparel and are accompanied by NAACP-branded signage and literature.
 (Williams Decl. ¶¶ 10, 20, 37; Bakiriddin Decl. ¶¶ 11-12).
+As its President explains, Brooklyn NAACP believes that when it "engage[s] in voter education, GOTV, or voter support activities, it is important that voters know the information and support they are receiving is coming from a recognized, trusted, and well-respected organization."
+(Williams Decl. ¶ 10).